Our Top 20 Made-to-Fade Raw Denim Jackets

 When we started The Redline Rally, it was because we were convinced that the same approach we take to jeans in the Indigo Invitational could produce similar results if applied to shirts and jackets.

 We believed that even stubborn and heavy denim jackets would yield to a year of steady pressure.
-Our jacket-fading competitors in Year 1 of the Redline Rally proved us right and then some.
-In fact, out of our top ten pieces, nine of them were jackets.
+Our jacket-fading competitors in Year 1 and Year 2 of the Redline Rally proved us right and then some.
+In fact, in Year 1, nine out of ten of the winning pieces were jackets.
+In Year 2, all ten of them were.

-With this guide, we’re revving up for the Year 2 of the Rally, and we’re expecting a solid mix of jackets and shirts again this second year of the competition.
+With this guide, we’re revving up for Year 3 of the Rally, and we’re expecting a solid mix of jackets and shirts again this second year of the competition.
 Competitors can register one of each to hedge their bets.
 Though lined pieces are eligible, we’re recommending only unlined jackets.

 If you are searching for a raw denim jacket, we’ve got you covered with this guide that lists 20 of our all-time favourite raw denim jackets.
-Even if you don’t plan to compete with it, you’ll have a made-to-fade classic that will be a centrepiece of your wardrobe for years to come.
+Even if you don’t plan to compete with it, each jacket listed below is a made-to-fade classic that will be a centrepiece of your wardrobe for years to come.

 Iron Heart IH-526J-142ib Type III (14 oz.)